-Law Firm with Offices in Trenton and Pennington, NJ – Call our Workers Compensation Attorneys today
+Law Firm with Offices in Hamilton and Pennington, NJ – Call our Workers Compensation Attorneys today

 Do not make the mistake of thinking that workers’ compensation is only available for traumatic injuries resulting from work-related accidents.
 Workers’ comp is also available for workers who have contracted an occupational illness or disease.
 Many respiratory illnesses are latent, which means that an injured worker might not become symptomatic until years or even decades after they have been exposed to toxic air in the workplace.
 This is a serious problem because your life could be changed for the worse if you suffer a serious pulmonary or respiratory injury.
 Specifically, you could be on the hook for significant medical bills.
 That’s why you need to speak with an experienced workers’ compensation lawyer.

 Cohen & Riechelson is a highly respected law firm with a track record of success when it comes to workers’ compensation claims in New Jersey and Pennsylvania.
 Our experienced lawyers have more than 40 years of experience assisting injured workers throughout Mercer County, NJ, including Princeton, East Windsor, and Hightstown.
 We are committed to serving the best interests of clients; that’s why you can count on us to help you obtain maximum compensation for your respiratory or pulmonary injuries.
 Call CR today to explore your legal options.

 Causes of Lung and Respiratory Injuries in Mercer County, New Jersey

 Workers can suffer lung injuries when they are exposed to toxic substances, chemicals, and fumes in the workplace.
 Most often, the injured employee endured repeated and lengthy exposure to toxins in the air.
 Additionally, if you suffer a blunt trauma to the lungs, you could develop a severe respiratory problem.